claudiulodro/poprism-web-browser/README.md

 # poprism-web-browser
-The first and only real Web Browser For Roku
+The first and only real web browser For Roku devices

 https://channelstore.roku.com/details/72711/poprism-web-browser